A full-time student will usually carry three courses per semester. Course loads for part-time students are worked out on an individual basis.

 You can apply up to 15 days later, with a penalty fee and walking a piece of paper around: see http://www.luc.edu/media/lucedu/gradschool/pdfs/LATE%20Application%20to%20Receive%20a%20Degree.pdf In case the URL changes, it should be listed on the Graduate School Forms page under Late Application for Graduation.

-If your last course is a CSIS course in Winter Quarter, still register for Fall graduation, since Winter Quarter courses are listed under Fall semester in LOCUS.
+If your last course is a CSIS course in Winter Quarter, register for Spring graduation, even though Winter Quarter courses are listed under Fall semester in LOCUS.
 Of course you will not really graduate until after Winter Quarter courses end in February.

 Graduation Ceremonies are only in May: If you have only one course left for summer, you can ask to participate in the previous May graduation.
 This one course can be 490/499 for more than 3 credits.
 To do this you must apply by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
 If you graduate in the Summer or Fall, you can choose to return to participate in the following May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).